 I’m an SF native and currently reside in Alameda.
 I received my degree in veterinary medicine in 2005 from the Royal Veterinary College at the University of London.
 I’m a member of the CVMA, AVMA, and RCVS.
-I love outdoor activities, but most recently my main activities center around my two young boys, who keep me running and laughing all day.
-I have two totally amazing cats, Al and Herc, who are always happy to hop in my lap after a busy day on my feet.
-They are my compadres!
+I love outdoor activities and adventures.
+My main activities center around my family.
+I have two young boys, who keep me running and laughing all day.
+I have two totally amazing cats, Al and Herc, as well as an energetic dog (a lab-pointer cross named Cash).
+Life is fun and busy with this menagerie.

 Customer Service/Reception Staff

 I have been living in Alameda for many years.
 Part of my family are 3 young kitties who turn my house upside down and my Greyhound Darcy.
 In my free time Darcy and I go on long walks and road trips.
 I enjoy being around cats and dogs and working at APH.

 I’ve worked in the veterinary field for over 27 years.
 I have worked with all kinds of animals from pelicans and sea lions with the Marine Mammal Center to mountain lions and owls with the Lindsey Wildlife Museum.
 I’ve also trained dogs for the disabled and helped to rescue former racing greyhounds for more than 15 years.
 Currently, I share my home and heart with three rescue dogs—a Whippet and two Chinese Cresteds, a senior Siamese, and a Leopard Gecko.